riggid/Notes/Semester 1/Physics/Unit 3/Q&A.md

 **Explanation of Critical Magnetic Field Behavior with Schematic Diagram:**

 **Description of Diagram:** This diagram shows the phase transition from superconducting to normal state as a function of external magnetic field (H) and temperature (T).
-*   **Type I Superconductors (Curve A):** A single smooth parabolic-like curve separates the superconducting phase from the normal phase.
+*   **Type I Superconductors (Curve A):** A single smooth parabolic-like curve separates the superconducting phase (below the curve) from the normal phase (above the curve).
 Below this curve, the material is superconducting and exhibits zero resistance and the complete Meissner effect ($B=0$ inside).
 If either the temperature exceeds $T_C$ or the applied magnetic field exceeds $H_C(T)$, the material abruptly reverts to the normal (resistive) state.
 *   **Type II Superconductors (Curve B):** There are two critical field curves, $H_{C1}(T)$ and $H_{C2}(T)$.
     *   **Meissner State (Region I, below $H_{C1}(T)$):** The material is in a fully superconducting state, with zero resistance and complete flux expulsion ($B=0$ inside), similar to Type I.
     *   **Mixed/Vortex State (Region II, between $H_{C1}(T)$ and $H_{C2}(T)$):** Magnetic flux begins to penetrate the superconductor in quantized filaments called "vortices" or "fluxoids."
 These normal conducting regions are surrounded by supercurrents.
 The material still exhibits zero resistance to direct currents, but the Meissner effect is incomplete.